macd/yosys-openroad-plugins/README.md

 **NOTE** The plugin build depends upon having already downloaded and installed Yosys.
-Also, the file yosys/kernel/cost.h needs to be manually copied to the /usr/local/share/yosys/include/kernel directory since it is need but not copied by the yosys install script.
+Also, the file yosys/kernel/cost.h needs to be manually copied to the /usr/local/share/yosys/include/kernel directory since it is needed but not copied by the yosys install script.

 ## Summary